Personal Training Degrees: What You'll Study

 Are online programs available?

-Even though personal training is a very hands-on, relational profession, it's still possible to earn a certificate for it online.
+Even though personal training is a very hands-on profession, it's still possible to earn a certificate for it online.
 For those who are interested in achieving a certificate rather than a degree, online programs can be an ideal solution for cutting costs while still getting a great education.

 How much will my education cost?

 The cost of your education will depend entirely on what program you enroll in; most online programs tend to fall in the range of $300 to $600.
-Many online certificate programs are cheaper, costing, on average, anywhere from $199 to $999.
+Many online certificate programs cost on average, anywhere from $199 to $999.

 *Cost of tuition only.
 Prices do not reflect other fees or books.